juju/docs/src/en/models.md

    Juju software is upgraded at the model level with the `upgrade-model` command.
 This affects the Juju agents running on every machine Juju creates.
-   This upgrade process does not pertain to the Juju software package installed on a client system.
+   This does not pertain to the Juju software package installed on a client system.

    See [Upgrading models][models-upgrade] for complete coverage.